-In witness whereof the undersigned, duly authorised for that purpose, have signed the present Agreement, and have affixed their seals thereto.
+In witness whereof the undersigned, duly authorised for that purpose, have signed the present Agreement and have affixed their seals thereto.

-Done in duplicate at Bandoeng on the 19th day of February 1935 and at Kuala Lumpur on the 26th day of February 1935.
+Done in duplicate at Cairo the first day of February, 1936, and at Kuala Lumpur the 29th day of February, 1936.